theuerc/Website/src/routes/blog/boosting-developer-productivity-unleashing-the-power-of-sourcegraph-cody-in-gitpod.md

 <figure>
 <img class="shadow-medium w-full rounded-lg mt-x-small" alt="Sourcegraph Cody Result for Generate Docs" src="/images/blog/boosting-developer-productivity-unleashing-the-power-of-sourcegraph-cody-in-gitpod/generate-docs.webp">
-    <figcaption>Selected chunk of code with Cody Recipe of "Generate Docs"</figcaption>
+    <figcaption>Selected chunk of code with Cody's Recipe of "Generate Docs"</figcaption>
 </figure>

 After asking a few questions, I trusted Cody to try and write the whole onboarding guide which was good but still required some polishing up.